What is Biodegradable Glitter Made Of? Is It Cosmetic Glitter?

 So what sets biodegradable glitter apart from its conventional cosmetic counterpart?

-Biodegradable glitter, or similarly referred to as eco glitter, is plant-based and typically biodegrades within 4 to 12 weeks, depending on the environmental conditions it is exposed to i.e. heat, sunlight and moisture.
+Biodegradable glitter, or similarly referred to as eco-friendly glitter, is plant-based and typically takes about 4 to 12 weeks to 'biodegrade' or 'decompose', depending on the environmental conditions it is exposed to i.e. heat, sunlight and moisture.

 Our biodegradable glitter can also be considered cosmetic glitter because it is non-toxic and cut into round shapes that make it suitable for use on the eyes, face and body.